 Pure Metal Coders

-In the early months of 1989, the two Norwegian coders Cocy and Zorax decided to assemble an amiga demo crew.
-Joined by swapper Clicky, they formed Pure Metal Coders on the 27th of March and released their first demo in July; PMC Megademo.
+In the early months of 1989, the two Norwegian coders Cocy and Zorax decided to form an Amiga demo crew.
+Joined by swapper Clicky, they founded Pure Metal Coders on March 27th and released their first demo in July: PMC Megademo.

-By the end of 1989, Designer had joined the team, primarily to do graphics, but he soon started doing some coding on his own.
-Together with Cocy and Zorax, the three proved very productive throughout 1990, releasing a lot of demos and intros.
+By the end of 1989, Designer had joined the team, primarily as a graphics artist, but he soon began coding as well.
+Together with Cocy and Zorax, the trio proved highly productive throughout 1990, releasing a large number of demos and intros.

 Around August 1990, several members from the Norwegian group Cartel joined PMC.
-Among them were Lord Helmet, a young swapper and editor with a determined mind set on developing the best diskmag the Scene had ever seen.
+Among them was Lord Helmet, a young swapper and editor with a determined mindset focused on creating the best diskmag the scene had ever seen.

-In November 1991 his hard work and determination paid off and with the help of another Norwegian group, New Wave, PMC released the first issue of Revolutionary Article Work, or simply RAW.
-New Wave helped publish one more issue, before fellow main editor, Kingpin, left in favor of PMC, making RAW a pure PMC production.
+In November 1991, his hard work and determination paid off.
+With the help of another Norwegian group, New Wave, PMC released the first issue of Revolutionary Article Work, or simply RAW.
+New Wave assisted with one more issue before fellow main editor Kingpin left to join PMC, making RAW a fully PMC-produced magazine.

 At The Party II, Cocy released the follow-up to his popular demo Alpha & Omega; Alpha & Omega II.
-Ironically this demo featured several commercials for RAW and a promise of a "behind the scenes of Alpha & Omega II"-article in RAW #5.
-Reality was, at the end of the party, the entire RAW team had left PMC and joined Spaceballs instead.
+Ironically, the demo featured several commercials for RAW and promised a “behind the scenes of Alpha & Omega II” article in RAW #5.
+In reality, by the end of the party, the entire RAW team had left PMC and joined Spaceballs instead.

-The loss of RAW and the majority of the active members, also meant the end of existence for Pure Metal Coders.
+The loss of RAW, along with the majority of their active members, effectively marked the end of Pure Metal Coders.
 Their releases at The Party II would be their last.

 Sources: